- 17 November 2022 – Webinar on South African Traveller Declaration

 - Prohibited or restricted or controlled under any law;

-- Re-importation by returning resident of South Africa who registered such goods at time of leaving South Africa; or
+- Re-imported by returning resident of South Africa who registered such goods at time of leaving South Africa; or

 - Temporary imported by non-resident of South Africa into South Africa with the intention to be re-exported in the same state when leaving South Africa.